PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### Markdown Editing Package

 Markdown plugin for Sublime Text.
 Provides a color scheme with robust syntax highlighting and useful editing features.

+### TabNine  auto completer

+Install `TabNine`.
+This is a fantastic auto-completer, based upon deep learning it can suggest things that other auto-completers cannot possibly match.

 ## Additional configurations